-Designing a printed circuit board was once a daunting task, but design automation tools and standard schematics for many common applications have made printed circuit board design almost commonplace.
+Designing a printed circuit board was once a daunting task, but design automation tools and standard schematics for many common applications have made PCB board design almost commonplace.
 You don’t even have to own expensive software.
-We have state of the art schematic capture software and can translate your circuit quickly and efficiently into a printed circuit board design that follows industry standards and can be manufactured at any production facility.
+We have state of the art schematic capture software and can translate your circuit quickly and efficiently into a printed circuit boards design that follows industry standards and can be manufactured at any production facility.

-There are several basic steps to printed circuit board design.
+There are several basic steps to follow if you want a printed circuit board designed.
 With some basic information in hand, our knowledgeable professionals are ready to design a printed circuit board tailored to your needs.

 A printed circuit board (or PCB) electrically connects and mechanically supports electrical or electronic components using pads, conductive tracks, and other traits etched from at least one sheet layers of copper laminated onto or between non-conductive substrate’s sheet layers.
 Generally, the components are soldered onto the printed circuit board to both mechanically fasten and electrically connect with them.

 Characteristics of printed circuit boards